andreev-io/Monkey-Compiler/README.md

 When `superfunc` is called, `b` is created by cloning the array `a`, but is deallocated when superfunc returns.

-Monkey has closures.
-Thanks to closures, recursion is possible:
 ```
 let factorial = fn(x) {
     if (x == 0) {